manves/Crypto-Clipper/README.md

 # Crypto-Clipper

-Crypto Clipper based off of Nyan Cat's \n
+Crypto Clipper based off of Nyan Cat's\
 Added updated regex for bitcoin that supports bech32 and legacy \n Has Anti Sandboxie and Anti Virtual Machine \n
 No Startup \n